 I remember best by stories, so since today is Story Tuesday, I’ll tell a little story about David Armano’s new Ed experience diamond and what little Eddie is like as a pre-engineer on the hot beach.

 Once there was a little boy named Eddie.
-Eddie was a curious, fingers-in-everything, seven-year-old boy with blonde unkempt hair and usually bare feet.
+Eddie was a curious, fingers-in-everything, seven-year-old boy with blond unkempt hair and usually bare feet.

 How to Choose an Executive Coach